JMDKC/artangled-hugo/content/posts/2023-27-08-cunningham-lisson.md

 The title of [this small exhibition](https://www.lissongallery.com/exhibitions/sarah-cunningham-the-crystal-forest), from the young British painter Sarah Cunningham, suggests clarity and sharpness.
 But the layers of oil paint on her works serve to obscure rather than clarify; while they’re recognisably landscapes, they’re anything but cristalline.

-*Crystal Forest*, pictured below, is the product of long nocturnal sessions.
+*Crystal Forest*, pictured below, is the product of long nocturnal sessions: Cunningham has trouble sleeping, it seems.
 It’s a dreamscape, the forest floor built up with long, gestural lines, like one of those midcentury action paintings from people like Hans Hartung and Pierre Soulages.

 ![Sarah Cunningham 'Crystal Forest' (2023)](/cunningham-lisson-1.jpeg)

-Though produced in darkness, the artist depicts radiant light, bursting out in the top corner of, then filtered through the greenery, through the middle of the scene.
-Viewed on a sunny day at the gallery, the ridges and troughs of the paint layers added to the visual drama and movement of the scene.
+Though she produced the painting in darkness, the artist depicts radiant light, bursting out in the top corner of the canvas.
+This light is then filtered through the greenery, towards the middle of the forest.
+Viewed on a sunny day at the gallery, the ridges and troughs of the paint layers added to the visual drama of the scene; it seemed to pulse and waver in front of me.

 Cunningham’s improvisatory lines sometimes peter out before the edges of the canvas, like our final night-time waking thoughts, before they’re obliterated by sleep.
 This sense of giving in is captured by the JG Ballard quote that gave this painting, and the show, its name.